Kagiso-me/Homelab/security/Phase 4 - Identity & Zero Trust.md

 ✅ **Phase 2** ⇒ Gave us visibility.
 ✅ **Phase 3** ⇒ Gave us enforcement.

-**Phase 4 removes implicit trust entirely.**

-This is the phase where the network officially stops being a security boundary and **identity becomes the control plane**.
+## 🧠 Context: What Changes in Phase 4

+Up to Phase 3, security decisions were based on:
+- Network location
+- IP reputation
+- Observed behavior

+That model breaks down when:
+- Users move between networks
+- VPNs flatten trust boundaries
+- Internal services are exposed
+- Attackers operate *inside* the network

+Phase 4 introduces a **deliberate shift**:

+> **The network no longer grants trust.
+> Identity does.**

-This document is written to be:
+This is the core Zero Trust idea.
-- Readable end-to-end
-- Referenced later without confusion
-- Understood by engineers who are *new* to identity
-- Useful to engineers who are *already familiar* with Zero Trust

-Nothing is assumed.
-Everything is explained.

 ---

-## 🧠 Why Phase 4 Exists

-Traditional security models assume:

-> “If you are on the internal network, you are trusted.”

-That assumption no longer holds.

-Modern realities:
-- Laptops move between networks
-- VPNs collapse trust boundaries
-- Internal services get exposed accidentally
-- Attackers live *inside* networks once breached

-**Zero Trust starts with a single, uncomfortable truth:**

-> *The network cannot be trusted — even your own.*

-Phase 4 is about designing security around that truth.

----

 ## 🎯 Phase Goal

-Replace **network-based trust** with **identity-based access**.
+Replace **implicit network trust** with **explicit identity‑based access**.

-By the end of this phase:
+By the end of Phase 4:

-- No service is reachable without authentication
+- No service is accessible without authentication
-- Internal and external access behave identically
+- LAN and WAN access behave identically
-- Every request is evaluated against identity and policy
+- Access is evaluated per‑user and per‑service
 - MFA protects sensitive access
-- CrowdSec and identity reinforce each other
+- CrowdSec shields the identity layer from abuse

-This phase does not add more firewalls.

-It changes **what trust means**.
+If being “on the LAN” still grants access, Phase 4 is **not complete**.

 ---

 ## 🔐 Scope

-**Applies to:**
-- Web applications
-- Dashboards and admin panels
-- APIs exposed via reverse proxy
+**In scope:**
 - Human access to services
+- Web UIs and dashboards
+- Reverse‑proxied applications
+- Administrative tooling

 **Out of scope (for now):**
 - Kubernetes workload identity
-- Service mesh
-- Machine-to-machine auth
+- Service‑to‑service auth

-Those come later.
+- Mesh‑based identity

+Those are addressed in Phase 5.

 ---

-## 🧱 Core Zero Trust Principles

-These principles guide every decision in this phase.

-1. **Never trust the network**
-2. **Always authenticate**
-3. **Authorize explicitly**
-4. **Assume breach**
-5. **Minimize standing access**

-If a tool or shortcut violates these principles, it is rejected.

----

-## 🗺️ The New Access Model (Conceptual)
+## 🗺️ The Phase 4 Access Model

-Under Zero Trust, access follows this flow:
+Under Zero Trust, access follows this path:

 ```
 User
-  ↓
-Reverse Proxy
+ → Reverse Proxy (Traefik)
-  ↓
-Identity Provider (Authentication + MFA)
+ → Identity Provider (Authentik)
-  ↓
-Policy Decision
+ → Policy Decision
-  ↓
-Service (Allowed or Denied)
+ → Service (Allow / Deny)
 ```

-Key shift:
+Key change:

 > **Services no longer decide who can access them.**